nodemailer/wildduck/README.md

 }
 ```

 After you have created an user you can use these credentials to log in to the IMAP server.
-Additionally the LMTP server starts accepting mail for this email address.
+Additionally the LMTP and SMTP servers starts accepting mail for this email address.

 ## Testing